 If you’ve got debts in a few different places, it can be hard to know which you should pay off first.
 The key to this, though, is knowing which debts are costing you the most money.
 You might be surprised to find that it’s not always the highest debt.
 In fact, a debt that initially seems lower might be costing you more due to the amount of interest that you could be paying on it.

 So, how should you go about this?
 First, work out how much each debt is costing you in terms of interest or other charges.
 Then list them, in descending order.
 You should pay off the most expensive debt first (required minimum payments aside, of course).
 As you make extra payments on the most expensive debt, you’ll reduce the amount it’s costing you.
 When this debt is paid off, move on to the second most expensive – and so on.
 It might seem counter intuitive to not pay off the largest debt first, but this is the method that will cost you the least in the long-term.

 You might find that a consolidation loan will help reduce your interest payments and make it easier to control your budget.
 They’re not for everyone though, so read our guide on consolidation loans before deciding to opt for one.

 If you’ve been made redundant from a stable job, your first instinct might be to jump right back into a permanent contract with an organisation immediately.
-With redundancies likely to increase in the coming months as we start to feel the full economic impact of COVID-19, this will become a familiar story.
+With redundancies likely to increase in the coming months this will become a familiar story.

 There’s a chance that full-time, permanent roles might be harder to come by in the near future, though.
 You should be prepared for that to be the case, and to consider taking on shorter projects or contract roles.
 Contracts such as these can give you a stable income for a few weeks, months or a year, often with the same stability and benefits that you’d find in a full-time role.
 As the economy suffers, don’t dismiss short-term work.
 Look for recruiters in your industry that specialise, and make sure you’re on their books and that they’re working on your behalf.